 Usually, stress inhibits the growth of the marijuana plant, or will damage the yield at the time of harvest.
 Intentionally underwatering around harvest is a kind of stress that cannabis growers will use to improve on the bud quantity.
 Although it is wise to limit the water plants receive as you reach the harvest time, be careful not to let the marijuana plants get so dry that they wilt or burn in the sun- light.
 As the leaves drop off, or turn brown, the flowers that remain might resemble the resin in color and harshness of smoke.
 Download my free grow guide for more outdoor growing tips at this link

 Some stresses produce far more dramatic results and are based on less credible cultivation sense.
 These include: splitting the base of the marijuana plant with nails, severe pruning, and bending or contorting the stem.
 The goal of these actions is to increase the bud quantity of the marijuana plant.
 Although there does appear to be a relationship between stress and bud quantity however the fundamentals of the growing process are most important.
 Choice of location, soil and its nutrient content, and using good seeds are far more important to yield and potency than the stresses placed upon a plant.

 If you want start growing, download my free grow guide and order some marijuana seeds at this link here.
-We ship seeds to the US, Australia and many other countries.
+We ship seeds to every state in the US.
 For any growing related question please visit the marijuana support page.